 As a full-service company, we go the extra mile in our marketing phase to attract job candidates who hopefully choose Conexus.

 Really, it's about supporting them through key aspects of immigration.
-It can be a long process, but it's one we have been through many, many times.
-We personalize that service for all our nurses.
+It can be a long process, but it's one our in-house immigration team has been through many, many times.
+We personalize that service for all our healthcare professionals.

-While we have processed many Green Card Visas for nurses, we're only going to do that one time for the individual nurse we're working with.
+While we have processed thousands of Green Card Visas for healthcare professionals, most nurses and medical technologists have never been through the process.
 We focus on communication and make a commitment as a partner to our nurses.
 We’re not going to let them down.
 We're going to make sure they achieve their dream of getting to the United States.
 It's about our commitment to them as much as their commitment to us to achieve that.

 When we get to the phase of being close to deployment, it continues – the service we provide to our nurses.
 It's just really rewarding journey we take with the nurses while they are working for us.